grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 [//]: # (### The first explosion)

 Shakes cut the throttle to the motor and caught Hemi's eye.
 He pointed to the hatch at the top of the sail with a questioning look, and Hemi nodded.
-Shakes lifted himself up, unscrewed the hatch and sat up on the sail searching the flat gray water behind the _Gnat_.
+Shakes lifted himself up, unscrewed the hatch, and sat up on the sail searching the flat gray water behind the _Gnat_.
 With little wind, there was almost no noise.
 Only a stifling silence, broken by nothing except the soft slap of water against the drifting hull.
 The sea was mottled in places with black oil that reflected back the gray of the sky, making Shakes feel like they were floating in a bath of concrete slurry.

-Nothing moved under that silent dome of sky as one minute passed; then another.
-Shakes shaded his eyes against the brightness and scanned the water between him and the horizon line looking for any surface manifestation of the movements going on below.
+Nothing moved under that silent dome of sky as one minute passed, then another.
+Shakes shaded his eyes against the brightness and scanned the water between him and the horizon line, looking for any surface manifestation of the movements going on below.

 Another minute passed.
 And then, much closer than Shakes had anticipated, the heavy thud of an underwater explosion broke through the surface, and a plume of water, driven up and forward by explosive momentum shot upwards and dropped a gray oily rain onto the deck of the _Gnat_.
 The rain passed up in a rapid squall line from stern to bow, soaking Shakes where he sat on the sail.

 "Ha ha!
 Hemi!
 It worked!"

-"Hold on," Hemi's voice came up darkly from below, "I am tracking the sub on sonar."
+"Hold on," Hemi's voice came up darkly from below.
+"I am tracking the sub on sonar."

-Shakes' initial feeling of excitement that such a claptrap device actually functioned as intended subsided to be replaced by the more rational thought that detonating the device was one thing, actually damaging the _Grackle_ was another.
-He stared into the water next to the _Gnat_ for a moment, and saw a long black shadow --- endlessly long and thin, it seemed to him --- pass under his boat down in the depths below.
+Shakes's initial feeling of excitement that such a claptrap device actually functioned as intended subsided to be replaced by the more rational thought that detonating the device was one thing, while actually damaging the _Grackle_ was another.
+He stared into the water next to the _Gnat_ for a moment and saw a long black shadow --- endlessly long and thin, it seemed to him --- pass under his boat down in the depths below.

 "The device detonated, but I am not hearing any sign that they were damaged."
 From where he was standing below, Hemi's voice did not reveal any sense of disappointment.
 "They just passed under us, still tracking the _Prospect_."